 TAPPS Competition - Optional - Speech Competition Categories: Duet Acting, Solo Acting, Poetry Interpretation, and Prose Interpretation

 Song's I'll Never Sing - Optional - A Dessert Cabaret production by The Fine Arts Booster Club (Theatre)

 Junior Directs - by POPCS Junior Directors

 This course introduces the student to the theater program at the secondary level.
 The focus will be the backstage elements of producing a live theatrical performance, such as, set construction, prop and costume building as well as lighting and sound techniques.
 Although not mandatory, it is highly suggested that students participate in productions beyond the classroom.
 This class has a “Project Points” requirement: students must earn one hundred points beyond the classroom each grading period.
 This includes, but is not limited to: attending drama club meetings, fine arts performances, workshops, and reading plays.

-For information on classes and the POPCS Theatre Company contact Rachel DuPree, POPCS Theatre Director at 972.598.1120.
+For information on classes and the POPCS Theatre Company contact Rachel DuPree, POPCS Fine Arts Chair at 972.598.1120.